md-riaz/wc-manual-pay/IMPLEMENTATION.md

 ### ✅ Admin Pages

 **Transactions Page** (`WooCommerce > Manual Pay`):
-- ✅ List all transactions in table format
+- ✅ List all transactions with provider, amount, payer, timestamps, and linked order
-- ✅ Filter by status (pending/used)
+- ✅ Filter by status (NEW, MATCHED, USED, INVALID, REJECTED)
 - ✅ Filter by provider
 - ✅ Pagination support
 - ✅ Links to associated orders
-- ✅ Displays all transaction details
+- ✅ Displays decoded metadata payloads when available

 **Audit Log Tab**:
 - ✅ View all logged actions
-- ✅ Shows user, IP, timestamp
+- ✅ Surfaces actor, action, object, and JSON metadata for each entry
 - ✅ Pagination support
-- ✅ Links to orders and transactions
+- ✅ Links to related orders when available

 ### ✅ HPOS Compatibility